A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

-So you've gotten over one hurdle—your parents are okay with you learning and practicing Wicca.
+So, you’ve gotten over one hurdle—your parents are okay with you learning and practicing Wicca.
 That’s great!
-It’s good to know that your parents are educated, open-minded, and trust you to explore your own spirituality.
-Other kids have to really struggle and compromise until they’re adults and out of the house.
+It’s good to know that your parents are educated, open-minded, and trust you to explore your spirituality.
+Other kids have to struggle and compromise until they’re adults and out of the house.
+Consider yourself lucky.

 But now you face a new hurdle—your parents won’t let you burn things in your room.
 And all the Wicca 101 books and websites instruct you to have candles—multiple candles—on the altar.
 They also tell you to use incense—more burning!
 To top it off, one of the main tools of Wicca is an athame—a dagger!
 Ack!
 The frustration!

-Wicca is a religion, and religion is at its core about you, your Gods, and living a life based on certain principles and tenets.
+Wicca is a religion, and religion, at its core, is about you, your Gods, and living a life based on certain principles and tenets.
 It’s not about which tools are on your altar.
 If your parents don’t want you playing with fire and blades in your room, there’s a very good reason for it: safety.
 There are plenty of ways to get around using these common ritual tools without defying your parents.

 Wicca Without Candles

 Candles are usually symbolic of different things on the Wiccan altar.
 Often they are used to represent God and Goddess.
 Instead of candles, consider putting a different symbol there.
-A small statue (go look around the thrift shops, you may be surprised at what you find!).
+You might use a small statue (look around the thrift shops, you may be surprised at what you find!).
 Remember that it’s not just statues of the Gods themselves that can represent your deities—you may worship Athena, in which case a small owl statue would be perfect.
-Or maybe you worship Ra, the Egyptian Sun God—in which case, a sun stone is quite appropriate.
-Another option is to look online for images of your God and Goddess, print them out, put them in frames and put the framed photos on the altar.
+Or maybe you worship Ra, the Egyptian Sun God—in which case, a sunstone is quite appropriate.
+Another option is to look online for images of your God and Goddess, print them out, put them in frames, and put the framed photos on the altar.
 This is an easy and inexpensive way to decorate your altar without any flames.

-If you really love the look of candles on the altar, get .
+If you love the look of candles on the altar, get electric or battery-powered candles.
 Alternatively, you could use night lights or small lamps.
-These are good not just for representing the deities, and bringing that great atmosphere to your altar, but also for representing the element of Fire.
-Electricity and light are symbols of Fire—so it’s perfectly appropriate to use bulbs instead of a flames. electric or battery powered candles
+These are good not just for representing the deities and bringing that great atmosphere to your altar, but also for representing the element of fire.
+Electricity and light are symbols of fire—so it’s entirely appropriate to use bulbs instead of flames.

-Other symbols for fire you might use include a lava rock, red jasper, amber, a sun or star image, a small sun or star figurine, a ‘fake fire’ (such as those sold around Halloween), or a figure of an animal associated with fire such as a snake or a lion.
+Other symbols for fire you might use include lava rocks, red jasper, amber, sun or star images, sun or star figurines, “fake fire” (such as those sold around Halloween), or a figure of an animal associated with fire (salamanders, snakes, lions, etc.).